yveshema/yveshema.github.io/_posts/2020-01-10-docker-setup-for-react-application.md

 This container will run as an executable, so we need an entrypoint:
 {% gist d8525b4275745568b6251bb60c5a835e docker-entrypoint.sh %}

-The script first checks to see if our app has been initialized, builds it and then runs <code>npm start</code> to execute it.
+The script first checks to see if our app has been initialized, builds it and then runs `npm start` to execute it.

 ### Docker compose
 I always find it convenient to control my containers using docker compose.
-The <code>docker-compose.yml</code> for this setup is dead simple.
+The `docker-compose.yml` for this setup is dead simple.
 It creates a mount point for our app so that we can edit files outside the container as we continue to add to our application.
 Then we specify which port to listen to and map it to a port on the host so we may access it from the outside.
 {% gist d8525b4275745568b6251bb60c5a835e docker-compose.yml %}

 ### Running the application